andrewstiefel/andrewstiefel.com/_pages/index.md

 I enjoy writing for a small audience here.
 It’s low stakes and I occasionally connect with folks who are interested in something random I wrote.

-Practically, I tend to write about whatever I’m working on at the time, which tends to push me towards topics like developer marketing, online privacy, digital gardening, and building for the indie web.
+I often explore topics like developer marketing, online privacy, digital gardening, and building for the indie web.

 If you wish to receive my latest posts, you can subscribe below or <a href="/feed.xml" data-fathom="YKQ6ZLVM" target="_blank">grab the RSS feed</a>.
 Thanks for stopping by!